BTS Is So Thankful to Attend the 2019 Grammys

 Not surprisingly, the K-pop group pulled out all the stops with their fashion and beauty looks for the star-studded event.

 Wearing electrifying get-ups, they each put their own spin on their outfits.
-Notably, the group's members, Jin, Suga, J-Hope, Jimin, V: The Series, RM and Jungkook wore black suit jackets and white shirts, but some members opted for white ties, bow ties or no ties at all.
+Notably, the group's members, Jin, Suga, J-Hope, Jimin, V, RM and Jungkook wore black suit jackets and white shirts, but some members opted for white ties, bow ties or no ties at all.
 Plus, colorful hair was on full display.
 Jimin rocked an awesome pink 'do on the carpet.

 All members of the K-pop band except for J-Hope wore Jay Baek Couture.
 J-Hope instead wore a suit by Kim Seo Ryong.